JetBrains/intellij-sdk-docs/topics/appendix/resources/goland_extension_point_list.md

 </tldr>

-17 Extension Points and 6 Listeners for GoLand
+17 Extension Points and 6 Listeners

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform.